chucknorris/roundhouse/README.markdown

 2. There is also `roundhouse.lib`, `roundhouse.msbuild`, and `roundhouse.refreshdatabase`

 ### Chocolatey
-Chocolatey like apt-get, but for Windows!
+Chocolatey is like apt-get, but for Windows!
 This is an alternative method to get the current release of RoundhousE to your machine quickly!

 1. Type `cinst roundhouse`
 2. Then from anywhere you can type `rh [options]`